 glass thermometer.
 There is no automatic egg turning.

-($400).
-The Mini Advance models have fan-assisted circulated air, automatic
+EX Incubator ($400).
+The Mini Advance models have fan-assisted circulated

-egg turning, egg cooling, and digital thermometer.
-They both hold 7 chicken
+air, automatic egg turning, egg cooling, and digital thermometer.
+They both

-or duck eggs.
-The Mini Advance EX has automatic humidity control and humidity
+hold 7 chicken or duck eggs.
+The Mini Advance EX has automatic humidity

-The second photo in this group of incubators is a 7-egg Brinsea Advance
+The third photo in this group of incubators is a 7-egg Brinsea Advance

 incubator with Ancona duck eggs and 1 duckling in it.
 The photo is from